puppetlabs/puppet-docs/source/upgrade/index.md

 ## What's so awesome about Puppet 4, anyway?

 Right out of the box, Puppet 4 scales better than ever.
 There are two big innovations under the hood that supercharge its performance: the Clojure-based Puppet Server and Static Catalogs.
 The Puppet Server takes the place of the Apache+Passenger parts of the network stack and lets the same master serve more agents, faster.
 Static Catalogs optimize the most computationally expensive part of Puppet by reducing both the number of catalogs compiled and file checksum requests as the agents are applying their catalogs.
-There's more detail in the links below, but we'll let the numbers do the talking:

-[ perf graphs ]

 There's more — much more – on this topic below, but the Puppet language got a huge overhaul for Puppet 4.
 A completely rewritten parser, cool new constructs like iterators and lambdas, and an opt-in data type system all make for modules that do more with less work.
 There are improved error messages to reduce the amount of time you spend head-scratching, structured facts to allow you to access inventory data like network interfaces more intuitively, resources that apply in top-down order so your manifests work the way you expect them to, and much more.
 It all adds up to a system with a better combination of power and usability than anything else on the market — including earlier versions of Puppet.